KimStebel/blog/resources/deploying-to-bluemix.md

 ### Add a manifest

-Add a `manifest.yml` file to your project directory.
-It should look like this:
+Add a `manifest.yml` file to your project directory:

 ```
 ---